Dosclic98/EELang/README.md

 into `.class` files under `target/test-classes`.
 The unit tests will then finally be executed.

-To only compile exampleLang into `.java` files, execute the following
+To only compile EELang into `.java` files, execute the following
 command:

 ```
 mvn generate-test-sources
 ```

-To compile exampleLang into `.java` files and then compile these `.java` files and the unit tests in `src/test/java` into `.class` files, execute the following command:
+To compile EELang into `.java` files and then compile these `.java` files and the unit tests in `src/test/java` into `.class` files, execute the following command: